-In 2014, Kanye West and Common did their part to stamp out joblessness in Chicago.
-West’s Donda House charity and Common’s Common Ground Foundation pooled their funds to boost youth employment opportunities at the One Summer Chicago music festival.
+Kanye West and Common contributed to the fight against joblessness in Chicago in 2014.
+The Donda House charity of Kanye West and the Common Ground Foundation of Common joined together to increase young employment possibilities at the One Summer Chicago music event.

 With unemployment among young people soaring in America’s inner cities, these efforts are projected to lead to the creation of 15,000 new youth jobs by 2019.
 Common said of the project that he felt he had to “do more than just write songs about Chicago.”